top of page

 1. They're promising to finish the work by a certain time

 I'm sure they are!
 This often rarely happens, they can't do it.
-They're struggling, they end up working for
+They're struggling, they end up working for free stretching hours with their team who have completely lost interest.

 2. Still have bugs?
 CUT YOUR LOSSES EARLY - It's ok!